-Popula is an online news, arts and culture magazine, publishing interesting writing and art with a humanistic, global focus, dedicated to protecting press freedom and speech rights.
+Popula is an online news, arts and culture magazine with a humanistic, global focus, dedicated to protecting press freedom and speech rights.

 Popula is journalist-owned, reader-supported, and dedicated to developing innovative business models for online publishing: first and foremost, the magazine is working to show that it’s possible to create a first quality, ad-free publication that can support a small group of journalists and artists responsibly and sustainably, and to show that this model is reproducible.

 Since June of 2018, we’ve been bringing you a wide variety of interesting, beautiful writing, art, and information from all over the world.
 Here’s a small sampling:

 a Gambian student reflects on his wannabe-terrorist chem teacher at a Tunisian high school

 Kọ́lá Túbọ̀sún visits Nobel Laureate Wọlé Ṣóyínká at his country house in Abẹ́òkuta, and learns of the novelist’s feelings about the late Naipaul in “A House for Mr. Soyinka”

 The long, stubborn legacy of Nazism in Poland